List of Douglas A-4 Skyhawk operators: ISR

 The Israeli Air Force once operated 278 A-4s (46 A-4E, 90 A-4H, 117 A-4N, 25 TA-4H).
 The A-4H/TA-4H were delivered starting in 1968, and were immediately pressed into service in the ongoing War of Attrition.
 In May 1970 the type scored its sole aerial kills with the IAF when Ezra Dotan shot down a pair of Syrian MiG-17s, one using unguided air-to-ground rockets.
 During the Yom Kippur War the aircraft flew a total of 4695 sorties, losing 53 aircraft.
 These prompted the US to initiate Operation Nickel Grass which provided Israel with 46 A-4Es as replacements during the war.
 In 1983, an A-4 was also involved in an unusual midair collision with an F-15 Eagle.
 The Eagle returned to base and landed despite losing its entire right wing while the A-4 was destroyed.
-The remaining 50 A-4N aircraft are currently being used for pilot training.
-These will be retired in 2015 and replaced by Alenia Aermacchi M-346 Master training jets.
+The remaining 50 A-4N aircraft were being used for pilot training.
+These were retired in 2015 and replaced by Alenia Aermacchi M-346 Master training jets.